shango/demo-page-hugo/content/docs/api-doc-sample.md

 A workstation consists of a CPU, GPU, memory, and storage resources, and can later be launched, stopped, or reconfigured.

 Use this endpoint when you want to *add a new workstation* to a project or user account.

-## Response Format

-This API returns **direct JSON objects** instead of nested envelopes for simplicity and ease of client parsing.

 ### Endpoint
 ```https